 Every resident is offered access to their plan and is encouraged to participate as fully as possible in the care planning process.

-Therapeutic Techniques

-The Care Home can offer the following specific therapeutic techniques:

-- Physiotherapy

-- Admiral Nursing

-- Chiropody

-- Review of This Document

-We keep this document under regular review and would welcome comments from residents and others.
+Therapeutic Techniques The Care Home can offer the following specific therapeutic techniques: Physiotherapy Admiral Nursing Chiropody Review of This Document We keep this document under regular review and would welcome comments from residents and others.

-The information below is for location no.: 1 of a total of: 1 locations -- --- ---------------- --- -----------
+no.: The information below is for location no.: 1 of a total of: 1 locations ------ -- --- ---------------- --- ----------- f approved places / overnight beds (not NHS) --

 Name of location Mariners' Park Care Home

 Address Royden Avenue

-Mariners' Park
+Mariners park

 Wallasey

 Postcode CH44 0HN

 Telephone 0151 346 8888

-Email ajones@nautilusint.org
+Email jdavies@nautilusint.org